chen4119/sambal.dev/pages/docs/core/collection.md

 position: 6
 ---

-Collection is a way to group and sort pages of your website.
-For example in a blog, you will need a collection of all your blog posts sorted by dateCreated in descending order.
-You may also want blog posts grouped by tags.
+Collection is a way to group and sort data.
+For example in a blog, you can use collection to sort all your blog posts by dateCreated in descending order.
+You may also want another collection with blog posts grouped by tags.

 # Collection config